cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 Thus the tensor $arrow.l.r(C)$ has 21 independent constants in the most general case.
 However, due to symmetries, different crystal structures have less independent constants.
 In this study we will see the particular case of the cubic solids, which have only 3 independent constants.

-== Restrictions between the constants in every crystal structure
+== Restrictions between the constants in every crystal structure<section:Constant_Restrictions>

 For a cubic solid, due to it's symmetries, the matrix of elastic constants, using Voigt notation is given by: